deficollective/defiscan/src/content/protocols/eigenlayer/ethereum.md

 A _Staker_ or _Restaker_ is any user who has assets deposited (or "restaked") into EigenLayer.
 They can stake or restake multiple assets that are accepted as _Economic Security_ to secure _AVSs_.

-The _Staker_ or _Restaker_ has the following actions available; 1) deposit assets into EigenLayer via either the `StrategyManager` (for ERC20s) or the `EigenPodManager` (for beacon chain ETH), 2) withdraw assets via the `DelegationManager`, no matter what assets they're withdrawing, 3) delegate to an _Operator_ via the `DelegationManager`, 4) undelegating from an _Operator_ via the `DelegationManager`, 5) and claiming rewards from the `RewardsCoordinator` contract.
+The _Stakers_ and _Restakers_ have the following actions available; 1) deposit assets into EigenLayer via either the `StrategyManager` (for ERC20s) or the `EigenPodManager` (for beacon chain ETH), 2) withdraw assets via the `DelegationManager`, no matter what assets they're withdrawing, 3) delegate to an _Operator_ via the `DelegationManager`, 4) undelegating from an _Operator_ via the `DelegationManager`, 5) and claiming rewards posted by _AVSs_ from the `RewardsCoordinator` contract.

 ### Operators

 _Operators_ are entities that opt-in to _Operator Sets_ created by _AVSs_ to execute tasks for the _AVS_. _Operators_ receive economic stake delegated by the _Stakers_ and _Restakers_ and take a cut from the weekly rewards issued by the _AVSs_ (default: 10% _Operator_, 90% _Stakers_ and _Restakers_). _Operators_ can change the reward split to deviate from the default 90/10 ratio. _Operators_ can also stake themselves, the roles are not mutually exclusive.

+_Operators_ have the following actions available; 1) register to an _Operator Set_ via the `AllocationManager` contract, 2) deregister from an _Operator Set_ via the `AllocationManager` contract, 3) change the reward split via the `RewardsCoordinator` contract, 4) claim rewards posted by _AVSs_ from the `RewardsCoordinator` contract, and 5) change the allocation delay via the `AllocationManager` contract, this affects the delay until the allocation becomes slashable.

 ### AVSs

-_AVSs_ are entities that offer services to their own end users (e.g. Cryptographic Services, Data Availability, Bridging, Oracles, etc.).
+_AVSs_ are entities and protocols that offer services to their end users (e.g. Cryptographic Services, Data Availability, Bridging, Oracles, etc.).
 These services require task execution by a economically secured and distributed set of nodes, such as a PoS system.
 This task is required to be objective and verifiable such that _Operators_ from the Eigenlayer marketplace opt-in to execute this task such that the _AVS_ can offer its service.
 Eigenlayer helps thus to make Beacon-Chain deposits more economically efficient by allowing _ETH Stakers_ to restake this economic stake to secure also other services, such as _AVSs_.
 Additionally, _Stakers_ can also use arbitrary ERC20 tokens that are accepted by _AVSs_, which also includes LSTs.

 _AVSs_ are required to deploy their own smart contracts which interact with the Eigenlayer smart contracts.
-The details of the implementation are free to choose by the _AVS_, but they must to implement the following functions:
+The details of the implementation are free to choose by the _AVS_, but they must implement the following functions or manually perform them:

 - slash operators (calling `slashOperator` on the `AllocationManager` contract)
+- provide a callback to the `AVSRegistrar` contract to notify the `AllocationManager` if the allocation by the _Operator_ is accepted (allows whitelisting, or parameter based acceptance, e.g type of stake etc.)
 - create operator sets (calling `createOperatorSets` or `createRedistributingOperatorSet` on the `AllocationManager` contract)
-- supply and register rewards for _Operators_ and _Stakers_ (calling `createOperatorDirectedOperatorSetRewardsSubmission` on the `RewardsCoordinator` contract)
+- supply and post rewards for _Operators_ and _Stakers_ (calling `createOperatorDirectedOperatorSetRewardsSubmission` on the `RewardsCoordinator` contract)
 - to allow registered operators to post results

 among other functions to update and configure operator sets.

-Additionally, _AVSs_ can increase fairness and transparency guarantees by; 1) allowing the Operators to veto a slash, 2) create protocols to eject _Operators_, 3) to create quorums for submission or veto and 4) to compute rewards on-chain instead of off-chain.
+Additionally, _AVSs_ can increase fairness and transparency guarantees by; 1) allowing the Operators to veto a slash (Governance contract that calls `slashOperator` on the `AllocationManager` contract), 2) create protocols to eject _Operators_ (Governance contract that calls `deregisterFromOperatorSets` on the `AllocationManager` contract), 3) to create quorums for task submission or veto and 4) to compute rewards on-chain instead of off-chain (Smart Contract computing rewards and posting them to the `RewardsCoordinator` contract instead of multisigs/EOAs).

 Regarding rewards, _AVSs_ are free to design their own reward logic, whether it is based on offchain or onchain data, and can distribute rewards in any ERC20 token.
 For instance, an _AVS_ can distribute a flat rate of rewards or a performance-based reward structure that is dependent on the work performed by _Operators_ within a certain time period.
 Additionally, an AVS can submit multiple reward submissions, denominated in different tokens, to offer more flexibility in the distribution of rewards.